0xAX/linux-insides/SysCall/syscall-1.md

 the system call with the number `270` which is [sys_pselect6](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl#L279) system call that allows `emacs` to monitor multiple file descriptors.

-Now we know a little about system call, what is it and why do we need in it.
-So let's look on the `write` system that our program used.
+Now we know a little about system call, what is it and why we need in it.
+So let's look at the `write` system call that our program used.

 Implementation of write system call
 --------------------------------------------------------------------------------